-A: Except as applicable laws may otherwise provide, the approval of any other matter that may properly come before the meeting will require the affirmative votes of the holders of a majority of the outstanding shares of our class A and class B common stock, voting together as a single class, represented and entitled to vote at the meeting.
-Broker/nominee non-votes will not be counted as votes for or against any such other matter.
+A: Except as applicable laws may otherwise provide, the approval of any other matter that may properly come before the meeting will require the affirmative votes of the holders of the majority of the outstanding shares of our class A and B common stock, voting together as a single class, represented and entitled to vote at the meeting.
+Abstentions will be counted as represented and entitled to vote and will therefore have the effect of a negative vote.